Do you want to provide your four-legged best friend with the best food possible?

 Looking for a quick and easy way to create your dog’s food in a dish?
 Then look no further than this homemade dog food in the instant pot.
 For this recipe, you will need to soak rice for a couple of hours before continuing with the remainder of the cooking.
 Then you will simply add the meat into your instant pot and let cook until done prior to adding all your veggies and sealing the pot.

 Chicken and broth rice stew… I can almost smell the risotto style rice cooking.
 It sounds good enough to eat as a human!
 Well, if you want to be licking your lips while cooking your dog’s dinner, then opt for this super quick and easy instant pot recipe.
+You can also check out the blue buffalo dog food or blue buffalo wilderness brand for more great chicken recipes that your pup might love.

 Do you just want to chuck something in a crockpot and not worry about it?
 Have a delicious, healthy, and nutritious meal ready for your pup in a couple of hours?
 Because this protein-packed homemade dog food crock pot recipe is the one for you.